nanodlp/docs/guide/controller-board.md

 | GND    | VCC_IO | 64   |
 | VCC_IO | VCC_IO | 16   |

-### NanoDLP settings
+### Change Micro-stepping

-On the NanoDLP machine settings section (boot-up and start gcode inputs), you can find ``M92 Z3200`` which indicate micro-stepping on Marlin.
+On the NanoDLP machine settings section (boot-up and start gcode inputs), you can find ``M92 Z3200`` which indicate micro-stepping and your axis pitch on Marlin.
 You need to update value accordingly.

 ## End switch / End limit

-Default NanoDLP controller board support NPN and not PNP, using PNP require firmware change.
+Default NanoDLP controller board support NPN and not PNP, using PNP require firmware change to do so you need to change Marlin config file before compiling that.

 ## Z-Axis height